Eyelid Skin Cancer

 Eyelid skin cancer is a common reason patients seek specialized care from Dr. Zoumalan.
 Dr. Zoumalan specializes in the removal of eyelid skin cancer and eyelid reconstruction.
-His extensive training using the advanced techniques in reconstruction and healing have allowed his patients to recover well from the procedure while providing a result as natural appearing as possible.
+He has received training in reconstruction and healing techniques.
 Dr. Zoumalan has performed thousands of eyelid reconstructive surgeries and many of them have involved skin cancer and eyelid reconstruction.

 The most common eyelid skin cancer is basal cell carcinoma, followed by squamous cell carcinoma and sebaceous cell carcinoma.
 Melanoma is also seen but not as common as basal cell carcinoma and the others.
 Basal cell carcinoma is most commonly seen in fair skinned individuals with a history of prolonged sun exposure.
 It is important to have any new bumps or moles around your face, eyelids and body evaluated by a dermatologist or by a plastic surgeon.

 Dr. Zoumalan usually works with a dermatologist who is trained in Mohs surgery to treat eyelid skin cancer.
 Mohs surgery is a microscopically controlled surgery used to treat common types of skin cancer with a high cure rate (up to 95-97% in selected studies for basal cell carcinoma).
 It is one of the many methods of obtaining complete margin control during removal of a skin cancer using frozen section histology.
 Once a dermatologist completes the Mohs surgery on the patient, Dr. Zoumalan will then perform the eyelid reconstruction.
 There are various methods used in eyelid reconstruction, and they all depend on various factors:

 - Age of patient and the laxity of the eyelid tissue.